Polariton condensation with saturable molecules dressed by vibrational modes: First order transition in large limit variational polaron transform

-In order to gain a clearer understanding of the first order transition, we introduce a variational ansatz which captures the behavior at large $S$.
-This ansatz can be framed as a mean-field treatment of the phonons within a coherent state path integral representation.
-To allow for possibile entanglement between phonons and the electronic state, we make a variational polaron transform~\cite{Silbey1984a,McCutcheon2011c} on the Hamiltonian $\hat{H}\to \hat{H}^\prime=e^{K}\hat{H}e^{-K}$ where $K=\frac{\eta}{2}\sqrt{S}\sigma^{z}(\hat{a}^{\dagger}-\hat{a})$.
-This transformation is exact, but if followed by a mean-field approximation $\hat a \to \alpha$,then $\eta$, $\alpha$, and $\lambda$ become variational parameters.
-This phonon mean-field ansatz is valid if the vibrational states are approximately coherent states, i.e. when the typical phonon occupations, which are $\sim S$, are $ \gg 1$.
+\ch{To further elucidate this first order transition, we introduce a variational ansatz which captures the behaviour at large $S$.
+This ansatz can be framed as an additional MF approximation for the vibrational modes.
+However, to allow for the entanglement between vibrational modes and the electronic states discussed above, we first make a variational polaron transform~\cite{Silbey1984a,McCutcheon2011c} $\hat{H}\to \hat{H}^\prime=e^{\hat{K}}\hat{H}e^{-\hat{K}}$ where $\hat{K}=\frac{\eta}{2}\sqrt{S}\sigma^{z}(\hat{a}^{\dagger}-\hat{a})$.
+This transform conditionally displaces the vibrational mode dependent on the state of the two-level system.
+This will therefore transform a product state to an entangled state.
+By using such a displacement followed by a MF theory, \textit{i.e.}\ a product state, we obtain a state which is effectively entangled in the original basis, with the entanglement depending on $\eta$.
+Thus, this transform followed by the MF approximation $\hat a \to \alpha$, corresponds to a variational approach with $\eta$, $\alpha$, and $\lambda$ as variational parameters.
+This ansatz is valid if the vibrational states are approximately coherent states, which requires $S \gg 1$.} The free energy of this vibrational MF theory can be written as: